-If you’re thinking about thru-hiking or section hiking the Appalachian Trail, make sure you take a look at the latest A.T.
+If you’re thinking about thru-hiking or section hiking the Appalachian Trail, make sure you take a buy the latest A.T.
 Guide, written and compiled by David Miller (trail name AWOL).

 The Guide has town maps, GPS coordinates to trail heads, mail drop instructions, sections on town and trail etiquette, elevation profile guidelines, all shelters, and water sources, printed in 2 page mileage spreads so that you can see 44 miles of trail at a glance.